heavenwing/PowerToysOnAzureFunctions/README.md

     "IsEncrypted": false,
     "Values": {
         "AzureWebJobsStorage": "UseDevelopmentStorage=true",
+        "FileStorage": "UseDevelopmentStorage=true",
         "FUNCTIONS_WORKER_RUNTIME": "dotnet"
     }
 }
 ```

-4. Open solution with VS2019, run it locally or publish it into your Azure subscription
+4. Open solution with VS2022, run it locally or publish it into your Azure subscription

 ## Tools List